transcriptionpro/wuc-new/_posts/2018-02-16-get-bitcoin-forks-2018.md

 layout: post
 ---

-<p>Warning: There are ample risks involved in getting and selling forkcoins as it also needs much advanced knowledge.
+<p><b>Warning:</b> There are ample risks involved in getting and selling forkcoins as it also needs much advanced knowledge.
 If you do these steps, it means you are accepting all of the risks involved:</p>

 <ul>
 <li>Using Bitcoin private keys and disclosing them</li>